-(A) For the discussion or consideration of contracts, labor relations agreements with employees, arbitration, grievances, civil actions at law, or prosecutions by the State, where premature general public knowledge would clearly place the State, municipality, other public body, or person involved at a substantial disadvantage;
+(A) For the discussion or consideration of contracts, labor relations agreements with employees, arbitration, grievances, civil actions at law, or prosecutions by the State, where premature general public knowledge would clearly place the State, municipality, other public body, or person involved at a substantial disadvantage.

-(B) The negotiating or securing of real estate purchase options;
+(B) The negotiating or securing of real estate purchase options.

-(C) The appointment or employment or evaluation of a public officer or employee;
+(C) The appointment or employment or evaluation of a public officer or employee.

-(E) A clear and imminent peril to the public safety;
+(E) A clear and imminent peril to the public safety.

 (F) Discussion or consideration of records or documents excepted from the access to public records provisions of 1 V.S.A. § 317(b).
-Discussion or consideration of the excepted record or document shall not itself permit an extension of the executive session to the general subject to which the record or document pertains;
+Discussion or consideration of the excepted record or document shall not itself permit an extension of the executive session to the general subject to which the record or document pertains.

-(G) Deliberations of a public body of the State or of any State agency or authority, or of political subdivisions thereof when considering a case which it is required by law, after hearing and evidence, to decide with finding of fact and conclusions of law.
+(G) Deliberations of a public body of the State or of any State agency or authority, or of political subdivisions thereof when considering a case that it is required by law, after hearing and evidence, to decide with finding of fact and conclusions of law.

 (5) The public body may admit persons to executive sessions whose presence it judges to be critical to deliberations.

-(c) Meetings; warning; agenda:
+(c) Meetings; warning; agenda.